indimail/indimail-virtualdomains/.github/README-indimail.md

 	Values bigger than 3 are strongly discouraged, you probably want to go with 2 or 3.

-	Important: This setting can be overridden using the environment variable <b>SPFBEHAVIOR</b>, e.g. from [tcpserver(1)](https://github.com/indimail/indimail-mta/wiki/tcpserver.1) rules or from the [supervise(8)](https://github.com/indimail/indimail-mta/wiki/supervise.8) variables directory.
+	Important: This setting can be overridden using the environment variable **SPFBEHAVIOR**, e.g. from [tcpserver(1)](https://github.com/indimail/indimail-mta/wiki/tcpserver.1) rules or from the [supervise(8)](https://github.com/indimail/indimail-mta/wiki/supervise.8) variables directory.

 	Note: If <b>RELAYCLIENT</b> is set, SPF checks won't run at all.